AI Laws in Illinois (IL)

 Penalties for non-compliance

 The financial consequences of non-compliance under HB 3773 are real and enforceable now.
-Illinois sets a maximum civil penalty of Up to $5,000 per violation (willful/repeated).
+Illinois sets a maximum civil penalty of IDHR/IHRC make-whole relief + tiered civil penalties up to ~$16,000–$70,000 per act per aggrieved party.
 Penalties accumulate per violation — meaning a company that has deployed an AI tool to thousands of consumers without required disclosures faces compounding exposure, not a single capped fine.
 Employment AI violations often trigger parallel exposure: an employer who fails to provide required notice faces state penalties AND increased litigation risk under federal equal-employment law, because documented failure to audit for bias can be used as evidence of disparate-impact intent in private lawsuits.

 What to do now